Human Resource Development (M.S.)

 - All courses are offered on-line.
 On-campus visits are not required.

 - The online Human Resource Development M.S.
-Program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+Program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 Students not only obtain practical and applied work experience by completing an occupational internship, but they may also choose a specialization to reflect their current area of employment, work experience, or particular area of interest.
 Electives for specialization requirements can be fulfilled by a combination of coursework earned through online learning and the student's local college or university.